 In QFT you start from a classical field that should represent particles and then apply the machinery quantization to that field (which is called second quantization although you do not quantize twice.).
-Amazingly, the electron’s spin and Pauli’s principle are a natural consequence if you do it right.
+Amazingly, the electron’s spin and Pauli’s principle are natural consequences if you do that right.
 Paul Dirac‘s achievement in crafting the first relativistically correct equation for the electron cannot be overstated.

 I found these fields the most difficult concepts to digest, but probably for technical reasons: